sushrutm29/todo-list-app/README.md

 # Overview
 A web application to keep track of tasks to be completed

-# Technology Stack
-Built using Material-UI in React with a Firebase backend

 # Getting Started
 Please follow the below instructions to run the application locally on your system